Students at the English Farm write some amazing G.B.C. answers, and we like to share the best of the best.

 - Transitional phrases are used often and effectively.
 For example, they are used to introduce the argument "In my experience..."
 To give evidence, "I remember when..."
 And, to conclude the argument, "All in all..."

 Keep writing so you can clearly and naturally state your opinions more, like this example.
-For comparison, take a look at this piece of writing on the same topic from last year.
+For comparison, take a look at this piece of writing on the same topic.

 If you are preparing for an upcoming G.B.C. test, or if you just want to express yourself clearly and strongly, then writing often will help.